This post may contain affiliate links.

 The second reason I give a range is because this also depends on how you like your cookies.
 Less time in the oven results in a ooey gooey cookie.
 More time creates a chewier cookie—both variations are great it just depends on preference.
 Now, if you like your cookies more dough then cookie, then I would recommend pulling these out at 11 or even 10 minutes.

-Yes!
-This cookie dough freezes wonderfully!
+This cookie dough freezes wonderfully.
 I recommend scooping and forming the dough into dough balls as directed in the recipe.
-Freeze the dough balls on a parchment lined baking sheet.
+Then freeze the dough balls on a parchment lined baking sheet.
 Once frozen solid, transfer the dough balls to a resealable bag, or Stasher bag.
 Frozen cookie dough will last up to three months in the freezer.

 When you’re ready to bake, arrange the frozen dough balls on a parchment-lined baking sheet as directed in the recipe.
 (No need to thaw the dough prior to baking—they’ll actually do better if you don’t.)
 From frozen, bake cookies at 375ºF for 14–16 minutes.